 If Juliet's server supports subscription pre-approval, the client SHOULD additionally pre-approve Romeo:

-If Juliet's server does not indicate pre-approval support, her client SHOULD store Romeo's JID in a local auto-approval whitelist, together with an appropriate expiration time.
+If Juliet's server does not indicate pre-approval support, her client SHOULD store Romeo's JID in a local auto-approval list, together with an appropriate expiration time.

 When Romeo's client receives a subscription request containing a 'preauth' element, it needs to extract the authentication token and check if the token is a valid one and was previously issued by the client (see security considerations below).